Xarboule/dory/README.md

 ```
 Optionally, exit the shell and login again in order to unload the exported environment variables set by the various experiments.
 Subsequently, re-follow the document starting from section *Complication of the sofware stack*.

-## Running without docker
-The execution without docker is straightforward.
-First, install the system-wide packages mentioned in the Dockerfile in 4 `hosts` of a cluster connected using RDMA.
-The auxiliary process running memcached (with hostname `osdi-memc`) can run everywhere, even outside the cluster, as long as it's accesible by the 4 hosts.
-The rest of the steps remain unchanged.